drobertsscrum/ISYE-6501-Georgia-Tech/README.md

 Class materials from Georgia Tech ISYE 6501 Spring 2021 This is an Introduction to Data Analytics course.
 15 week course
-2 Midterms, 1 project and 1 Final Exam
+2 Midterms, 1 project and 1 Final Exam.
+Option to not turn in 2 assignments.
+Later weeks may not have assignments.

 Course used R and some Python
 Good knowledge of Statistics is required.